 Adult Education classes provide eligible adults with the opportunity to advance in knowledge, build skills, and obtain credentials necessary for employment and self-sufficiency.
 Classes are open to those who are 16 years of age or older, who are not enrolled in high school, and who do not possess a high school diploma or GED.
 Services to students include basic skills tutoring; targeted instruction in math, reading, writing, social studies, and science; hands-on computer instruction; preparation for the GED and Alabama High School Graduation Exam; counseling, advice, support and referrals.
-Jefferson State Community College offers adult education classes, free of charge, at several sites in the college's service area and through an on-line computer program.
+Jefferson State Community College offers adult education classes, including on-line computer study, free of charge.
+Sites are available in Jefferson County, Shelby County and St. Clair County.
 The adult education office is located in Lurleen Wallace Hall, room 247, and may be contacted at (205) 856-7945.